HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 Shallow banter might be easier and seem more-comfortable in the short term, but it won't fool your deeper subconscious…

-So go ahead and try out a few different hobbies.
+It may help to try out a few different hobbies.
 You may have to go through several to find one you really enjoy (or may have to alternate between a few half‑decent hobbies as desired), but at least some of the knowledge and experience should be transferable to other things, so the time won't be completely wasted.

-Don't worry about finding an “identity”; it really doesn't matter at all to me, and for the most part I think it only seems important to people who lack a more-tangible meaning in their lives (especially DeviantArt users :P).
+Don't worry about finding an “identity”; it really doesn't matter at all to me, and for the most part I think it only seems important to people who lack a more-tangible meaning in their lives (including many DeviantArt users :P).
 If anything, identity is for simpletons – as they're simple enough to have a coherent, concise identity.

 Privacy